 A decrease in the number or low amount of white blood cells (shown in a blood test), with or without fever, which may increase the risk of an infection.

-Infusion reactions with symptoms that can either be mild or more severe and may include feeling sick (nausea), fever, chills, feeling tired, headache, loss of appetite, joint and muscle pains, and hot flushes.
+Infusion-related reactions with symptoms that can either be mild or more severe and may include feeling sick (nausea), fever, chills, feeling tired, headache, loss of appetite, joint and muscle pains, and hot flushes.

 Allergic and anaphylactic (more severe allergic) reactions with symptoms that may include swelling of your face and throat, with difficulty in breathing.
 Very rarely, patients have died due to anaphylactic reactions during Perjeta infusion.